Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Why quasiprobabilities?

-Our no-go theorem helps classifying different proposals to the definition of fluctuations in the quantum regime.
-With so many definitions at our disposal, the challenge is to analyse in detail a framework and prove that it bears fruits in the theoretical and experimental study of fluctuations in the quantum regime.
-Here, we focus on the quasiprobability approach, and specifically on the Kirkwood-Dirac quasiprobabilities.
-This choice is due to their numerous applications across the quantum sciences and their clear relation to fundamental questions in statistical mechanics and condensed matter physics, as we are going to clarify in the next section.
+In this work, we focus on Kirkwood-Dirac quasiprobabilities.
+This choice is supported by the numerous applications across the quantum sciences and their clear relation to fundamental questions in statistical mechanics and condensed matter physics, as we are going to clarify in the next section.
+Before doing so, however, we want to relate the current discussion with a long-standing debate in quantum thermodynamics.